-Capturing beautiful imagery of wildlife in their natural habitats demands a high level of photographic skill, but does it always require high-end DSLR equipment?
+Capturing beautiful wildlife imagery in their natural habitats demands a high level of photographic skill, but does it always require high-end DSLR equipment?

 For most photographers, the answer will usually come out as “it depends.”

-In certain environments, you will need the low light performance of a competent full-frame, but the times where only professional equipment will cut the mustard are few and far between, and the line between full-frame and micro four-thirds mirrorless has been steadily growing thinner.
+In certain environments, you will need the low light performance of a competent full-frame.
+Still, the times where only professional equipment will cut the mustard are few and far between, and the line between full-frame and micro four-thirds mirrorless has been steadily growing thinner.

 Micro four-thirds cameras possess all the power and sophistication you need for most situations so that you can get back to the studio with captivating wildlife photography worthy of any wall calendar or portfolio.